-If you're not familiar with #10 envelopes right off the cuff, you might know them better as business-sized or standard envelopes.
-In any case, you would probably recognize their long, thin shape.
-They have a standard size of 4 1/8 inches high by 9 1/2 inches long.
+If you're not familiar with what #10 envelopes are, you might know them better as business-sized or standard envelopes.
+Even if you don't know their name, you'd probably recognize their long, thin shape, and you've surely received them in the mail.

 How to Make Your Own #10 Envelopes: